Magda Goebbels: First Lady of the Third Reich

 After a meeting where they bickered, swapped insults and argued loudly in the presence of the Fuhrer they were made to reconcile.
 Hitler who had taken Magda’s side from the outset and was understanding of her plight poured scorn on Goebbels.
 He was weak and he had brought shame upon himself and the Party, he told him.
 He would end his affair and the actress in question would be deported.
 He would behave as a husband should in the future and do so with decorum.
 Magda would remain the First Lady of the Third Reich he told her; while Goebbels would spend the rest of his life trying to regain the Fuhrer's favour.

 During the war, Magda lived up to her reputation as the First Lady.
 She trained as a Red Cross nurse, travelled to work on public transport, continued to be the ideal German mother and like her husband made herself as visible as possible, but she was no fool and had been heard to remark as early as 1942, that the war was lost.
 But she confined her criticisms to private conversations.
 She was to all intents and purposes a good Nazi.
-Once, when questioned, given her background and past history about her husband’s rabid anti-Semitism, she replied: "The Fuhrer wants it so, so Joseph must obey."
+Once, when questioned about her husband’s rabid anti-Semitism, she replied: "The Fuhrer wants it so, so Joseph must obey."

 Magda could not bear the thought that her children would grow into adulthood in a world without Adolf Hitler.
 She wrote to her son Harald, a prisoner-of-war in North Africa: